kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 This proposal adds a command to `kubectl` to improve the user experience of troubleshooting.
-Current `kubectl` commands such as `exec` and `port-forward` allow this sort of troubleshooting at the container and network layer. `kubectl debug` extends these capabilities to include Kubernetes abstractions such as Pod, Node and [Ephemeral Containers].
+Current `kubectl` commands such as `exec` and `port-forward` allow troubleshooting at the container and network level. `kubectl debug` extends these capabilities to include Kubernetes abstractions such as Pod, Node and [Ephemeral Containers].

 User journeys supported by the initial release of `kubectl debug` are:

-1. Create an Ephemeral Container in a running Pod to attach debugging tools to a distroless container image. *(pod debugging)*
+1. Create an Ephemeral Container in a running Pod to attach debugging tools to a distroless container image.
+(See [*Pod Troubleshooting with Ephemeral Containers*](#pod-troubleshooting-with-ephemeral-debug-container))
-2. Restart a pod with a modified `PodSpec`, to allow in-place troubleshooting using different container images or permissions. *(pod debugging)*
+2. Restart a pod with a modified `PodSpec`, to allow in-place troubleshooting using different container images or permissions.
+(See [Pod Troubleshooting by Copy](#pod-troubleshooting-by-copy))
 3. Start and attach to a privileged container in the host namespace.
-   *(node debugging)*
+(See [*Node Troubleshooting with Privileged Containers*](
+   #node-troubleshooting-with-privileged-containers))

 [Ephemeral Containers]: https://git.k8s.io/enhancements/keps/sig-node/20190212-ephemeral-containers.md

 ## Motivation

+### Use Cases

-### Distroless Containers
+#### Distroless Containers

 Many developers of native Kubernetes applications wish to treat Kubernetes as an execution platform for custom binaries produced by a build system.
 These users